Editor’s note: This article was originally published in 2019 and has been updated in July, 2020 with more accurate and relevant information.

 Only by regularly checking your first-aid kit can you be certain that they will be ready to use when you need them.

 First Aid kits help save lives.
 They are the first step towards getting real medical assistance in case of an emergency.
-Therefore, ensuring they are maintained is so important.
-It is easy to forget about it and business owners often don’t have the time to deal with it.
+Therefore, ensuring they are maintained is important.
+It is easy to forget about it and business owners often don’t have the time to maintain it.

 Thankfully, Alsco has the answer.
 Our affordable managed rental service helps you in two ways: